Aging & Health A to Z

 Location of the rash: The shingles rash covers only a small area on your body, and is always confined to one side.
 The lines of blisters follow the nerve fibers that grow outward from the spinal nerve roots under the skin.

-- a weakened immune system – resulting from cancer treatment (chemotherapy or radiation), infection with HIV, long-term steroid medications, or treatment to prevent rejection of an organ transplant
+- A weakened immune system, which canresult from cancer treatment (chemotherapy or radiation), infection with HIV, long-term steroid medications, or treatment to prevent rejection of an organ transplant.

-If you think you may have shingles, see a healthcare professional immediately.
+If you think you may have shingles, see a healthcare provider immediately.
 Anti-virus medication will help keep your symptoms manageable and may prevent complications, but it must be taken early.

 Symptoms and Warning Signs

 - Pain, tingling, burning, or itching on one side of the body, without a rash at first.
 These sensations may be intensely painful and unpleasant.
 In rare cases, this pain is the only symptom and the rash never develops.

 This symptom is followed by:

 - Red patches on the skin